 What You Should Know About Graduating From Community College in Oregon

 Oregon residents pursuing higher education should take into account their career and salary goals.
-Data from 2020 shows that the top five careers with the highest median wages for associate degree holders were radiation therapists, air traffic controllers, diagnostic medical sonographers, nuclear medicine technologists, and magnetic resonance imaging technologists.
+Data from 2021 shows that the top five careers with the highest median wages for associate degree holders were radiation therapists, dental hygienists, nuclear medicine technologists, diagnostic medical sonographers, and air traffic controllers.

 While some occupations are expected to increase in employment, others are projected to undergo a substantial drop over the next ten years.
-In Oregon, the jobs expected to decline for associate degree holders include broadcast technicians, desktop publishers, and funeral service managers.
+In Oregon, the jobs expected to decline for associate degree holders include broadcast technicians, desktop publishers, and electro-mechanical and mechatronics technicians.

 As you look through the different community colleges in Oregon, it’s important to consider how you’re going to fund your education.
 Here is a list of federal and state resources that connect Oregon learners to the scholarships, grants, and loans available for associate degree students.